seobryn/faster/README.md

 ## Faster Web Framework

-This frameworks was inspired on different web frameworks like `express`, `koa`, `restify` and is made to make things as simple as possible and as Faster as possible.
+This is a zero dependency framework that was inspired on different web frameworks like `express`, `koa`, `restify` and is made to make things as simple as possible and as Faster as possible.

 ### Installation